-SYNLAB has formed a new pathology partnership with Guy’s and St Thomas’, and King’s College Hospital NHS Foundation Trusts to deliver and transform NHS pathology services across South East London.
-The contract started on 1 April 2021, and runs for 15 years, with the option to extend for a further five.
+In 2021, SYNLAB formed a pathology partnership with Guy’s and St Thomas’, and King’s College Hospital NHS Foundation Trusts to deliver and transform NHS pathology services across South East London.
+The contract runs for 15 years, with the option to extend for a further five.

-South East London’s pathology service will continue to have the needs of patients and local people at its heart.
-The new partnership will provide diagnostics, testing and digital pathology services for hospitals, GPs and other NHS healthcare providers, as well as for a number of other consumers across the UK.
+The pathology service – Synnovis – has the needs of patients and local people at its heart.
+The partnership provides diagnostics, testing and digital pathology services for hospitals, GPs and other NHS healthcare providers, as well as for a number of other consumers across the UK.

-SYNLAB and the NHS see next steps as being an evolution of local pathology services, building on the strengths of today’s service provided by Viapath and the NHS.
-The same excellent scientists, clinicians and other colleagues will continue to work under new partnership arrangements, and will be directly involved in delivering tangible improvements both to the quality of patient care, and to the experience of clinicians providing that care.
+Synnovis is focused on an evolution of local pathology services, building on the strengths of the service as it is today.
+The same excellent scientists, clinicians and other colleagues are continuing to work under current partnership arrangements, and are directly involved in delivering tangible improvements both to the quality of patient care, and to the experience of clinicians providing that care.

 Faster testing services and state-of-the-art laboratories will help to improve outcomes for patients, enable more people to be cared for in the community instead of being admitted to hospital, and support the NHS in managing patient flows within its hospitals more effectively.

-As well as delivering pathology services and in line with the NHS’s own clinical vision and strategy, SYNLAB will be responsible for transforming existing hospital-based laboratory and diagnostic services into an integrated hub and spoke pathology network by 2024.
+As well as delivering pathology services and in line with the NHS’s own clinical vision and strategy, Synnovis will be responsible for transforming existing hospital-based laboratory and diagnostic services into an integrated hub and spoke pathology network.

-A state-of-the-art ‘hub’ laboratory will be developed at Friars Bridge Court, in Blackfriars Road, London, providing access to improved services and equipment for routine and some specialist testing.
+A state-of-the-art ‘hub’ laboratory is under development at Friars Bridge Court, in Blackfriars Road, London, providing access to improved services and equipment for routine and some specialist testing.
 On-site hospital laboratories will be turned into essential services laboratories (the spokes), focusing on the rapid turnaround of urgent tests, such as those needed for A&E departments.

-The NHS will also benefit from SYNLAB’s global laboratory and diagnostic network, which will provide access to a wide range of clinical, scientific and operational expertise, as well as innovative research and development on an international scale.
-This has proven to be extremely valuable in SYNLAB’s existing partnerships with the NHS, particularly during the COVID-19 pandemic where UK access to supplies was critical, and where knowledge of how SYNLAB’s diagnostic testing services had responded elsewhere in Europe helped to inform and strengthen our own response here in the UK.
+The NHS is also benefitting from SYNLAB’s global laboratory and diagnostic network, which provides access to a wide range of clinical, scientific and operational expertise, as well as innovative research and development on an international scale.
+This has proven to be extremely valuable in SYNLAB’s existing partnerships with the NHS, particularly during the COVID-19 pandemic where UK access to supplies was critical, and where knowledge of how SYNLAB’s diagnostic testing services had responded elsewhere in Europe helped to inform and strengthen our own response here in the UK